SpicesG4/prep-work/README.md

 ### What components of your project will live on GitHub?
--  The source code except the environmental variables.
+-  The source code except the environmental variables,Node Modules.
 <p>&nbsp;</p>